InsureTunnelPro/config.json/README.md

 {
-"SendMessage":7,
+"SendMessage":8,
 "MyMessage":
 "-Please 📥Update to add new server\n\n
- -Go to Setting and Click Check Update 📥"}
+ -Go to Setting and Click "Check Update" 📥"}